 On the corner of Stadhouderskade and Hobbemastraat, a small tearoom opened its doors.
 This was even before the opening of the world-famous nearby Vondelpark, which followed 25 years later.

 The tearooms was transformed into a hotel named Parkzicht (Dutch for ‘Park Sight’).
 Years later, coinciding with the 1928 Olympic Games in Amsterdam, the hotel expanded to 90 guest rooms, multiple event rooms, a bowling and billiard area and a bar.
 In 1940, the building was painted black to protect it from air attacks in WW2.
 The hotel has retained this colour ever since.

-1945-2006 – The hotel lived many reincarnations, changing names from Parkzicht to The Inn At The Park and later Park Hotel.
+The hotel lived many reincarnations, changing names from Parkzicht to The Inn At The Park and later Park Hotel.

 After joining Sircle Collection, the hotel reopened in 2008 after undergoing a complete renovation.
 MOMO Restaurant, Bar & Lounge launched later in the year to widespread acclaim.

 Sircle Collection transformed Park Hotel into Park Centraal to capture the spirit of the property’s rich 180-year-old heritage in a renewed, inspiring way.
 Guest rooms and meeting spaces took on new life with fresh colours and textures.
 They also introduced Bar Claes, a social hub for food and drinks on the ground floor.
 We look forward to sharing many more milestones with you in this storied property.